alfateam123/csbot2/docs/csbot2.md

 That's it.
 Was it so hard to understand?
 Hope not!

 ###3: Dependencies list
 The main module of csbot actually requires almost no dependencies, leaving all that shit to modules.
-It requires perl (a decently updated version, as it uses the `say` function to avoid printing newlines as they are the bane of my existence), some modules from the standard library (`strict`, `warnings`, `diagnostics` and `IO::Socket::INET`) and just one module from CPAN, `JSON`.
+It requires perl (a decently updated version, as it uses the `say` function to avoid printing newlines as they are the bane of my existence), some modules from the standard library (`strict`, `warnings`, `diagnostics` and `IO::Socket::INET`/`IO::Socket::SSL`) and just one module from CPAN, `JSON`.
 It's easily installed, just run `cpan JSON` and you're done.